mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/confidential-computing.md

 aliases:
     - /confidential-computing/
 ---
-> Hardware based memory encryption to keep data and code protected when being processed.
+[Confidential Computing](https://cloud.google.com/confidential-computing) is an hardware based memory encryption to keep data and code protected when being processed.
+It's simple, easy-to-use deployment that doesn't compromise on performance:

 {{< youtube RUFhIKFNshI >}}